AlmightyCrickityCrick/CS/src/main/resources/Raport_lab4.md

 var decryptedMessageBytes = decryptCipher.doFinal(message)
 ```
 &ensp;&ensp;&ensp; For the verification of the DigitalSignature, the Triple obtained through the getDigitalSignature method is decomposed into its elements.
-The digitalSignature itself is decrypted through the RSA algorithm using the public key of the user, the plain message is hashed through SHA-256 and then the two values of the hash are compared to determine if the message has been tempered with.
+The digitalSignature itself is decrypted through the RSA algorithm using the public key of the user, the plain message is hashed through SHA-256 and then the two values of the services.hashing_service are compared to determine if the message has been tempered with.

 ```
 var decryptedHash = encryptionService.decrypt(signature.second, "public")
-var hash = HashService.hashString(signature.first)
+var services.hashing_service = HashService.hashString(signature.first)
- if (hash == decryptedHash) {
+ if (services.hashing_service == decryptedHash) {
-        println(hash)
+        println(services.hashing_service)
         println(decryptedHash)
         println("The message hasn't been tampered")
         }